Professor Isabel Rivers, MA (Cambridge) MA PhD (Columbia)

 Chapters and articles in books

 ‘The Pilgrim’s Progress in the Evangelical Revival’, in The Oxford Handbook of John Bunyan, ed.
-Michael Davies (Oxford: Oxford University Press, forthcoming)
+Michael Davies and W. R. Owens (Oxford: Oxford University Press, 2018)

 ‘Inward Religion and its Dangers in the Evangelical Revival’, in Heart Religion: Evangelical Piety in England and Ireland, 1690-1850, ed.
 John Coffey (Oxford: Oxford University Press, 2016)